ISSCR Public Service Award

 The 2015 ISSCR Public Service Award will be presented to Alan Trounson, PhD, MIMR-PHI Institute of Medical Research, in recognition of his service as a visible and effective spokesperson for the field on an international level.
 Dr. Trounson is renowned for his pioneering work in in-vitro fertilization and other reproductive technologies, and was an early researcher and advocate for the use of human embryonic stem cells in medical research.
 This award will be presented during the Presidential Symposium on Wednesday, June 24, 2015.

 | || |

-is awarded to Hiromitsu Ogawa and Betty Jean Crouch Ogawa in recognition of their extraordinary support of stem cell research in Japan and the US, including Nobel Prize winner Shinya Yamanaka and The Gladstone Institute and their work with the ISSCR Global Advisory Council.
+The third annual ISSCR Public Service Award was presented to Hiromitsu Ogawa and the late Betty Jean Crouch Ogawa in recognition of their extraordinary support of stem cell research in Japan and the US, including Nobel Prize winner Shinya Yamanaka and The Gladstone Institute and their work with the ISSCR Global Advisory Council.
 Through their involvement, the Ogawas have demonstrated a strong commitment to building and fostering international connections between science, business and industry.